BlueprintAIAssistant Documentation

 Step 1: Create Nodes

-• Issue all add_node calls in one response
+• Issue all add node calls in one response

-• Do NOT mix with connect_nodes or set_pin_value
+• Do NOT mix with connect nodes or set pin value

 • If mixed, wiring calls are automatically deferred (not executed)